 Ahead of Small Business Saturday on 6th December, research released today quantifies, for the first time, the social value of shopping in small independent shops over and above the inherent economic benefits.

-Research by American Express shows:
+Research by American Express shows the value of shopping small:

 - Community: £537m added value services in the community.